 Madison has two other gay bars downtown, the cozy neighborhood lounge, the Shamrock Bar (117 W. Main St.), which opened in 1985 and draws a mostly male (though it's very female-friendly) bunch of all ages, from students to long-time locals, and Woof's (114 King St.), a sports-themed hangout that cultivates more of a following among players from GLBT sports teams as well as bears, leather daddies, and the like.
 Both of these spots enjoy a convenient location just a block from the Wisconsin Capitol grounds and a 10-minute walk from the University of Wisconsin campus.

 Prior to Plan B opening, the city's top gay nightlife choice was the quite large but out-of-the-way Club 5, which underwent a major renovation a few years back and rebranded as Five Nightclub (5 Applegate Ct.).
 It's still one of the Midwest's most substantial gay entertainment venues.
 Five comprises a large disco and lounge, a patio that's good fun in warm weather.
-The drawback to Club 5 is that in this walkable, compact city, you have to drive or take a taxi to get to this facility about 4.5-miles south of downtown, just off the U.S. 14 freeway.
+The drawback to Five Nightclub is that in this walkable, compact city, you have to drive or take a taxi to get to this facility about 4.5-miles south of downtown, just off the U.S. 14 freeway.

 The setting, near fast-food restaurants and strip malls, isn't especially inviting either, but once inside, you'll discover a nice mix of people and a highly welcoming staff.